sylvainaerni/sketchwind/README.md

 ## Export to Tailwind
-If you or your dev colleagues will implement the designs with the help of Tailwind CSS, you can install the «Sketchwind exporter» plugin.
+If you or your dev colleagues will implement the designs with the help of Tailwind CSS, you can install the Sketchwind exporter plugin.
 It will help you generate a Tailwind configuration file in a single click.
-You can then give this file to your frontend developer, it will contain the following definitions: - Colors
+You can then give this file to your frontend developer, it will contain the following definitions:
+- Colors
 - Border radiuses
 - Border widths
 - Box shadows